 Higher Education – College or University

-Teachers and educators can make the transition into higher education human resources, alumni relations, curriculum development, student affairs, instructing, and college administration with relative ease.
-With an education master’s degree and teaching skills, you can easily work in school administration as well as a faculty member.
+Teachers and educators can transition into higher education human resources, alumni relations, curriculum development, student affairs, instructing, and college administration with relative ease.
+With an education master’s degree and teaching skills, you can efficiently work in school administration and as a faculty member.

-You can even consider working as a college instructor or university professor or dean of a department.
-There are endless possibilities for alternate career choices for teachers in higher education.
+You can even consider working as a college instructor or university professor, or dean of a department.
+There are endless possibilities for different career choices for teachers in higher education.

 With a teaching background, you may have been involved at some point with preparing class syllabi, coursework, and instructional planning.
-If you enjoy the profession of instruction and want to shape the learning process of students on a larger scale, you can become a curriculum specialist or instructional coordinator.
+If you enjoy the profession of instruction and want to shape students’ learning process on a larger scale, you can become a curriculum specialist or instructional coordinator.

-Information science is currently a very exciting field, and it involves how people use, access and present information.
-Blogs, websites and digital libraries often rely on the knowledge of educators to learn more about how people access, respond to and learn information.
-There are several opportunities for distance learning, online publishing and in new media for teachers today.
+Information science is currently a fascinating field, and it involves how people use, access, and present information.
+Blogs, websites, and digital libraries often rely on educators’ knowledge to learn more about how people access, respond to and retain information.
+There are several opportunities for distance learning, online publishing, and new media for teachers today.

 Human Resources / Personnel Coordination

-Human resources or labor and personnel relations may be a good field for a teacher.
-This exciting field brings together elements of personnel development, economics, financial planning, management, and psychology and, therefore, you may be able to find a very exciting career opportunity in this field while using many of the skills you’ve attained as a teacher.
+Human resources or labor and personnel relations may be the right field for a teacher.
+This exciting field brings together personnel development, economics, financial planning, management, and psychology.
+Therefore, you may be able to find an inspiring career opportunity in this field while using many of the skills you’ve attained as a teacher.